DORA vs ISO 27017

 What It Is

-Digital Operational Resilience Act (DORA), Regulation (EU) 2022/2554, is a transformative EU regulation entering full application on January 17, 2025.
+Digital Operational Resilience Act (DORA), Regulation (EU) 2022/2554, is a transformative EU regulation that entered full application on January 17, 2025.
 It bolsters ICT resilience for 20 financial entity types and critical third-party providers (CTPPs) against disruptions like cyberattacks.
 Adopts a proactive, risk-based approach harmonizing national rules into comprehensive resilience strategies.

 Key Components